seattleflu/infra/README.md

-# Ansible for SFS
+# SFS Infrastructure

 Work-in-progress Ansible setup for Seattle Flu Study infrastructure.
-Our intent is to describe our infrastructure setup with Ansible over time, piece by piece.
+Our intent is to describe our infrastructure setup with Ansible (and/or other tools) over time, piece by piece.

 Requirements for using this repository: